 Specialty Spaces Planning, Project Management & Activation: David Lott & Steve Sobo

-Project Communication & Project Assistants: Stephanie Simonic
+Project Communication & Project Assistant: Stephanie Maples

 FF&E, Interior & Relocation Planning: Hannah Jefferies